Do We Know the Location of the Garden of Eden?

 Question: Do you think the Garden of Eden was located in what is now Iraq, or perhaps Kuwait?
 After all, Abraham came out of Ur of the Chaldees, which is probably modern Kuwait.

 However, we need to remember that the Flood of Noah ravaged the land and changed the topography of the area.
-II Peter 3:6 says, "the world that then was, being overflowed with water, perished."
+Second Peter 3:6 says "the world that then was, being overflowed with water, perished."
 So, there is a high likelihood that the Garden of Eden was in the Middle East, perhaps in the region of Iraq or Kuwait.